Meet the alumni

 I took IIIF (International Image Interoperability Framework) for my tech course, and gained hands-on experience with annotating archives and creating my very own manifest.
 I had complete freedom in choosing what I wanted to work on, and a lot of support in learning technology that was completely new to me, and is still growing and changing.

-As a book nerd, the Bodleian fieldtrips have been truly incredible, and a nice way to complement the digital aspects of the degree.
+As a book nerd, the Bodleian fieldtrips were truly incredible, and a nice way to complement the digital aspects of the degree.
 It's hard to conceptualize just how much knowledge is contained in the Bodleian and how unique the works are until you're standing in the book storage facility (surrounded by 14 million books in towering stacks above you!) or paging through an ancient manuscript.

-overall, I'm learning a lot of new skills and developing my scholarly aptitude.
+The degree as a whole was exactly how I thought it would be after reading the course description.
+The work-load is manageable and the classes are always intriguing.
+I feel like, overall, I've learnt a lot of new skills and developed my scholarly aptitude.
 Each week is formed around a good routine but also sufficiently different, new and exciting in subject matter.

 Paper 1 is the perfect introduction to digital scholarship and humanities for someone who does not yet understand the history and theories behind the field.
 The reading is interesting and the weekly speakers are extremely informative.